-This chapter describes the various events accessed by the Cisco Service Control Engine (SCE) Subscriber application programming interface (API).
+This module describes various events accessed by the Service Control Management Suite (SCMS) Service Control Engine (SCE) Subscriber Application Programming Interface (API).

-The API accesses a set of events, which are a predefined set of messages that are passed back and forth between the policy server and the Cisco SCE platform as shown in Figure 3-1.
+The API accesses a set of 'events' that are a pre-defined set of messages passed back and forth between the Policy Server and the SCE platform:

 Figure 3-1 API Events Overview

-Every message is assigned a type according to the purpose of the message:
+Every message can be assigned a type according to the purpose of the message:

-•Indication—Indicates to the other side that an event occurred.
+•Indication—Indicates the other side that an event has occurred

-The events are divided into the following subscriber provisioning process groups:
+The events may be divided into the following Subscriber Provisioning process groups:

-•Network ID management events—Includes events associated with modifying subscriber network ID mapping.
+•Network ID management events—Includes events relating to the modification of the subscriber Network ID mapping

-You can perform bulk operations to bundle many triggers for the same event on subscribers to one global event.
+You can perform bulk operations, which bundle many triggers for the same event on many subscribers to one global event.

-The following sections describe each type of event:
+The following sections provide a general description of each type of event.

 •Network ID Update Event

-Login events occur when a subscriber connects to the network.
-The events for pull and push modes differ.
+Login events occur when the subscriber connects to the network and vary for pull and push models.

-The integration of Push Mode assumes that the Policy Server triggers introduction of the subscriber to the Cisco SCE.
-For example, the server receives a subscriber login indication from an external entity such as authentication, authorization, and accounting (AAA), extracts the required subscriber attributes, and pushes the information to the Cisco SCE platform as shown in Figure 3-2.
+The push integration model assumes that the Policy Server triggers the subscriber introduction to the SCE.
+For example, the server receives a subscriber login indication from an external entity such as AAA (Authorization, Authentication, and Accounting), extracts the required subscriber attributes, and "pushes" the information to the SCE platform:

-The subscriber login operation either causes the creation of a new subscriber record in the Cisco SCE or updates an existing subscriber.
-For example, for cable modem networks, the subscriber is a cable modem and the customer premise equipments (CPEs) connected to this cable modem are configured as a list of IP addresses (potentially ranges).
-In this case, the login of the new CPE connected to the same modem adds the CPE IP address to the aubscriber network ID list.
+The subscriber login operation may either cause the creation of a new subscriber record in the SCE or update an existing subscriber.
+For example, for cable modem networks the subscriber is a cable modem and the CPEs connected to this cable modem are configured as a list of IP addresses (potentially ranges).
+In this case, the login of the new CPE connected to the same modem causes the CPE IP address to be added to the subscriber's Network ID list.

-The integration of Pull Mode assumes that the Cisco SCE discovers a new subscriber from the incoming data traffic.
+The pull integration model assumes that the SCE discovers a new subscriber from the incoming data traffic.
 The new subscriber is entered in the system as an anonymous subscriber and is assigned one of the default policies.
-The Cisco SCE initiates a request to the external system (a login-pull request) that either provides the subscriber login information (a login-pull reply) or is omitted when no information exists for this IP.
-The login information provided to the Cisco SCE replaces the anonymous subscriber with the actual subscriber and enforces the correct policy as shown in Figure 3-3.
+The SCE initiates a request to the external system (a login-pull request) that may either provide the subscriber login information (a login-pull reply) or is omitted if no information exists for this IP.
+The login information provided to the SCE replaces the anonymous subscriber with the actual subscriber and enforces the correct policy.

-If the external system rejects the login and the traffic continues from the anonymous subscriber, the Cisco SCE retries the pull request.
+If the external system rejects the login and the traffic keeps coming from the anonymous subscriber, the pull request will be retried.

 The logout event indicates that the subscriber no longer uses a certain network ID.
-A logout event might not result in the removal of the subscriber record from the Cisco SCE as shown in Figure 3-4.
-For example, in cable modem networks, when there is more than one CPE item connected to the same modem, the logout of one CPE might not lead to the removal of a subscriber if another CPE remains connected.
-The subscriber is removed when all the CPEs (subscriber network IDs) are disconnected.
+A logout event is not necessarily followed by the removal of the subscriber record from the SCE.
+For example, in cable modem networks, when there are more than one CPE connected to the same modem, the logout of one CPE may not lead to the removal of a subscriber if another CPE remains connected.
+The actual removal of the subscriber occurs when all of the CPEs (Subscriber's network-IDs) are disconnected.

 Figure 3-4 Logout Request Event

-The logout event in Pull Mode might occur, for example, when the Cisco SCE detects that the subscriber is not active for a specific time interval.
-The Cisco SCE logs out the subscriber and sends a LOGOUT-INDICATION event as shown in Figure 3-5.
+The logout event in the pull model may occur, for example, when the SCE identifies that the subscriber is not active for a specific time interval.
+The SCE "logs out" the subscriber and sends a LOGOUT-INDICATION event.

 Figure 3-5 Logout Indication Event

-The LOGOUT-INDICATION event can also follow the Logout operation.
-This sequence of actions occurs when a subscriber is removed, for example, when no more valid network mappings (IP) are associated with this subscriber as shown in Figure 3-6.
+The LOGOUT-INDICATION event may also follow the Logout operation.
+This occurs once a subscriber is actually removed; for example, when no more valid network mappings (IP) are associated with this subscriber.